Indoor Kids Games to Kill Their Boredom

 10 games that will keep your kids engaged and enjoy when they are waiting in the home for coronavirus closures.
-For keeping kids busy and engaged you don’t need expensive stuff or hooking them on television, just look around the house for things which can help you to entertain kids and keep them busy.
+For keeping kids busy and engaged you don’t need expensive stuff or hooking them up on television, just look around the house for things that can help you to entertain kids and keep them busy.

-1. Maze by cardboard tubes
+1. Maze with cardboard tubes